In Time

 In Time is a 2011 American science fiction action film written, co-produced, and directed by Andrew Niccol.
-Justin Timberlake and Amanda Seyfried star as inhabitants of a society that uses time from one's lifespan as its primary currency, with each individual possessing a clock on their arm that counts down how long they have to live.
-Cillian Murphy, Vincent Kartheiser, Olivia Wilde, Matt Bomer, Johnny Galecki, and Alex Pettyfer also star.
+Justin Timberlake and Amanda Seyfried star as inhabitants of a dystopian future, that uses time as its primary currency; each individual possessing a subdermal tattoo-like countdown digital clock on their left forearm that kills them when they 'time out'.
+Cillian Murphy, Vincent Kartheiser, Olivia Wilde, Matt Bomer, Johnny Galecki, and Alex Pettyfer costar.
 The film was released on October 28, 2011, and grossed $174 million against a $40 million budget.
 It received mixed reviews from critics, who praised the premise while criticizing its execution.

 Plot

 In 2169, people are genetically engineered to stop aging on their 25th birthday, when a one-year countdown on their forearm begins.
 When it reaches zero, the person "times out" and dies instantly.

-Time has thus become the universal currency, transferred directly between people or stored in "time capsules".
-Several major areas called Time Zones exist; Dayton is the poorest, a manufacturing "ghetto" where people rarely have over 24 hours on their clocks, whereas in New Greenwich, the richest Zone, people have enough time to be essentially immortal.
+Time has thus become the universal fiat currency, transferred directly between people or stored on flashdrive type devices, some in secure bank vaults.
+Distinct socioeconomic caste "Time Zones" exist; Dayton is the poorest, a manufacturing hub and "ghetto" where people rarely have over 24 hours on their clocks, whereas in New Greenwich, the affluent Zone of plutocrats, people have enough time to be essentially immortal.

-Will Salas, a 28-year-old Dayton factory worker, lives with his 50-year-old mother Rachel.
-One night, he rescues a drunken 105-year-old man named Henry Hamilton from 75-year-old Fortis and his Minutemen, a group of time-robbing thugs.
-In a secret location, Hamilton, who has 116 years on his clock, reveals to Will that the people of New Greenwich hoard most of the time, while constantly increasing prices to impoverish people in less prosperous districts.
-The next morning, he transfers all but 5 minutes of his time to a sleeping Will, then times out before Will can stop him, falling off a bridge.
-Raymond Leon, the 75-year-old leader of a unit of police-like Timekeepers, erroneously assumes Will robbed and killed Hamilton.
+Will Salas (Timberlake) is a 28-year-old Dayton factory worker who lives with his mother, Rachel.
+One night, he rescues a drunken 105-year-old Henry Hamilton, from Fortis and his Minutemen gangsters, a group of time-robbing thugs.
+Hamilton, who has 116 years on his clock, reveals to Will that the people of New Greenwich hoard most of the time, while constantly increasing prices to impoverish people in less prosperous districts.
+The next morning, he transfers all but 5 minutes of his time to a sleeping Will, then times out before Will can stop him.
+Dayton-born Raymond Leon, the leader of police-like "Timekeepers", assumes Will robbed Hamilton.

 Heeding his friend Borel's warning against possessing excess time in Dayton, Will donates 10 years (the length of their friendship) to him before departing, planning to relocate to New Greenwich with Rachel.
 However, that night, Rachel suddenly finds herself with insufficient bus fare to return to Dayton, having exhausted her earnings from two days' work in the Garment District to liquidate a two-day loan.
-The uncaring driver forces her to run, but she arrives a few seconds too late for Will to rescue her and times out at the last moment in his arms, devastating him.
-The next morning, he furiously decides to avenge her passing by visiting New Greenwich, internalizing Hamilton's words regarding the inequity of the time system.
+The ambivalent driver advises her to run, but she arrives a few seconds too late for Will to rescue her and times out in his arms.
+The next morning, he furiously decides to avenge her death by visiting New Greenwich, internalizing Hamilton's words regarding the inequity of the Time System.